29th > September > 2009 Archive

 One of the men directly responsible for Apple's ill-fated Newton Message Pad has been rehired by Apple.

 As the US Federal Communications Commission moves towards official net neutrality rules, AT&T is determined to get in the way.
+Big Phone's latest scheme is to brand Google as a net neutrality hypocrite, accusing the web giant of violating the existing FCC open-internet policies with its much-discussed Google Voice web application.

 Hoping to stimulate the US economy and space programme through crowdsourcing, NASA has invited the general public to submit ideas for inventor-prize contests.
 So far there is no suggestion of a prize for the best contest idea.